letmebefree/zonetradingmanual/EA Parameters/shared.md

 * EA\_MODE\_LIVE\_ANALYSIS
 * EA\_MODE\_AUTO\_TRADING.

-Each of the modes are summarised below:.
+Each of the modes is summarised below:

 EA\_MODE\_LIVE\_ANALYSIS